Public speaking. Just the thought of having to get on stage inspires anxiety-fueled questions such as:

-#8: Move People to their Feet
+10. Move People to their Feet

 Oh, the Standing O. It’s coveted by speakers.
 It’s hoped for by audiences.
 It’s the ultimate reward for a speech well-given.
-Why is that some speakers can move us so deeply that we stand to our feet in triumph?
+Why is it that some speakers can move us so deeply that we stand to our feet in triumph?
 Emotion.
 Here is the number one mistake speakers make:

-Thinking credible means unemotional.
+Thinking credible means being unemotional.

-Many speakers who are trying to come across as professional and serious think that they have to deliver direct, emotionless speeches.
+Many speakers who are trying to come across as professional and serious think they have to deliver direct, emotionless speeches.
 This is the problem with most of the least popular TED Talks.
 They are interesting, well-presented speeches that are stiff and boring!
-Having emotions, caring about your work and fusing energy into your talk does NOT make you more professional.
+Having emotions, caring about your work and fusing energy into your talk does NOT make you less professional.
 It makes your professional message more palatable.

 Emotions are the condiments of speeches.

 Emotions add spice, flavor and personality to your talk, your stories and your ideas.
-Here are the most common emotions speakers can add to their talks — do you have any stories that can embody these emotions?
+Here are the most common emotions speakers can add to their talks.
+Do you have any stories that can embody these emotions?

-#9: Solve a Problem
+11. Solve a Problem

-Example: Martin Luther King’s “I Have a Dream Speech”:
+Example: Martin Luther King Jr.’s “I Have a Dream Speech”:

-- Problem: “America has given the Negro people a bad check, a check which has come back marked “insufficient funds.”
+- Problem: “America has given the Negro people a bad check, a check which has come back marked ‘insufficient funds.’”

 - Solution: “But we refuse to believe that the bank of justice is bankrupt.
 We refuse to believe that there are insufficient funds in the great vaults of opportunity of this nation.
-And so, we’ve come to cash this check, a check that will give us upon demand the riches of freedom and the security of justice.”
+So we’ve come to cash this check, a check that will give us upon demand the riches of freedom and the security of justice.”

 Anyone can do this with large or small lectures.
-For example, I do this with body language in every presentation I give.
+For example, I do this with body language in every presentation I give: